marianina8/audiofile/README.md

 # audiofile
-In Chapter 11 we discuss how to use build tags and testing.
-Build tags are setup to separate out the code to be included during the compilation process.
-Test files for many of the commands have been added as well.
+In Chapter 12, Cross Compilation Across Different Platforms , we discuss how to cross compile for the three major platforms: darwin, linux, and windows.
+We also write a couple scripts to expedite compilation for all possible platforms and architectures.
+Visit the Makefile to see all the new commands!

 ## To generate the audiofile CLI documentation on MacOS:
 make manpages